tamachine/multi-tenant-backend/README.md

     php artisan migrate --path=database/migrations/landlord --database=landlord
     php artisan tenants:artisan "migrate --database=tenant --seed"

+If the command only needs to run for a specific tenant, you can pass its id to the tenant option.

+    php artisan tenants:artisan "migrate --database=tenant" --tenant=1

 You can now access the server at http://localhost:8000

 ## API token